Powered by Confidentials.com Search Subscribe

 La Chouquette

-Since opening at the far reaches of Didsbury Village, round the corner from the chippy, French boulangerie and pâtisserie La Chouquette has had people queuing down the street, picked up a prestigious business award and extended into the premises next door, so popular it’s become.
+Since opening at the far reaches of Didsbury Village in 2020, French boulangerie and pâtisserie La Chouquette has picked up awards, extended into the premises next door, and regularly had queues snaking down the street.

 More details